ulrikson/readwise-rss-cleaner/README.md

 This script is configured to run automatically **six times per day** using GitHub Actions.

 - The workflow is defined in `.github/workflows/hourly_run.yml`.
-- **Schedule:** Runs at these specific hours (UTC): 6, 7, 16, 17, 20, 21
-- It runs on the `ubuntu-latest` runner, sets up Python 3.11, installs dependencies from `requirements.txt`, and executes `python src/main.py`.
+- It runs on the `ubuntu-latest` runner, sets up Python 3.9, installs dependencies from `requirements.txt`, and executes `python src/main.py`.
 - Configuration (API keys, Gist ID) is pulled from GitHub Secrets.
 - The workflow can also be triggered manually from the repository's "Actions" tab.